usdot-jpo-ode/wzdx/spec-content/objects/RoadRestrictionFeed.md

 # RoadRestrictionFeed Object (GeoJSON FeatureCollection)
 The `RoadRestrictionFeed` object is the root (highest level) object of a WZDx road restriction feed.
 There is one `RoadRestrictionFeed` object per road restriction feed GeoJSON document.
 The `RoadRestrictionFeed` is a [GeoJSON FeatureCollection](https://tools.ietf.org/html/rfc7946#section-3.3).

+The `RoadRestrictionFeed` contains information about sections of roadways that have restrictions.
+Restriction types described by this specification are listed in the [RestrictionType](/spec-content/enumerated-types/RestrictionType.md) enumerated type.

 ## Properties
 Name | Type | Description | Conformance | Notes
 --- | --- | --- | --- | ---